Marid Castle: Excavation and dating

-In 1976, excavations revealed Nabataean and Roman ceramics dating back to the first and second centuries AD.
-An excavation team completed the excavation east of the castle and the wall.
+In 1976, excavations revealed Nabataean and Roman ceramics dated to the 1st and 2nd centuries AD, with further excavation completed east of the castle and outer wall.

-Excavations made by Khaleel Ibrahim Al-Moaqil in 1986 added to observations made in 1976 that a homogeneous layer of Roman-Nabataean pottery sherds indicated a prosperous community during the time of the Nabataeans, to whose realm the region probably belonged.
+Excavations carried out by Khaleel Ibrahim Al-Moaqil in 1986 confirmed the 1976 findings: a homogeneous layer of Roman–Nabataean pottery sherds indicated a prosperous community during the Nabataean period, to whose realm the region probably belonged.

 Nearby ancient sites

-There are many other ancient sites in the castle's vicinity, such as the Omar ibn al-Khattab mosque, Old Dumat al-Jandal's market, the historical neighborhood of Al-Dara’a, and the city wall.
+Several other ancient sites lie in the immediate vicinity of the castle, including the Umar ibn al-Khattab Mosque, the old market of Dumat al-Jandal, the historical Al-Darʿi neighborhood, and the city wall.